header source

 GitHub Template

-Since it's a hassle to do this process every time you create a CDK project, we made it a GitHub template.
+Since it's a hassle to do this process every time you create a CDK project, I made it a GitHub template.
 Unfortunately, variables cannot be used yet, so you need to manually run a script to replace the stack name and project name after using the template.

 RESOURCE_NAME="RepoName"